In the latest Weekly Wright Report:

 Employers should immediately begin auditing their compensation levels to determine how to adjust to the new salary threshold.
 Simply raising salaries is not necessarily the only way to react and employers should begin planning for January 1 now.
 For some employees making just a little less than the new salary requirement, the most effective plan may be to provide salary increases.
 For other employees, an employer may want to transition them from an exempt status to a non-exempt status and hire more employees to reduce the number of overtime hours that employees are working.

 In 2016, my colleagues and I worked with many employers to prepare for the change to the salary thresholds.
 We learned that there is no one-size-fits-all strategy but, with the right plan and preparation, this change can be managed effectively.
-If you have questions about how your organization should prepare for the changes to the salary thresholds, please do not hesitate to contact me or any of the other attorneys in our labor and employment practice.
+If you have questions about how your organization should prepare for the changes to the salary thresholds, please contact our Employment & Labor Law practice group.

 “They/Them/Theirs or Ze/Hir”

 Some transgender and gender-nonconforming individuals are not comfortable with traditional pronouns, like she/her/hers or he/him/his.
 The preference is they/them/theirs or ze/hir.
 This choice goes to the core of their identity.
 Colleges have begun to recognize this and ask new students what their choice of pronoun is during orientation so that all students can comfortably address this on day one.
 Students are not left to deal with it on their own at a later date.